volkamerlab/KinFragLib/data/filters/DataWarrior/README.md

 ## 5. Get Enamine Building Blocks
 - open DataWarrior
 - open file `smiles_wo_dummy.sdf` in the `data/fragment_library` directory
-  * choose 'yes' when DataWarrior asks if it should interpret stereo centers as absolute
+  * choose "yes" when DataWarrior asks if it should interpret stereo centers as absolute
 - mark all structures
   * go to Database
   * Search Enamine Building Blocks